balqui/prefscript/README.md

 within the natural numbers; and two functions related to projections of Cantor-encoded sequences.

+### Installation and ways to use PReFScript functions

+_The current version 2.0 is undocumented at the time of writing_.

+The following **applies to the previous version 1.2**:
 Scripts are maintained in objects of the class PReFScript, that can be imported into your own Python program.
 Alternatively, a stand-alone interpreter is also provided.
 Thus, you have available two main ways of programming in PReFScript.

-### Installation and ways to use PReFScript functions

 See [doc.md](https://github.com/balqui/prefscript/blob/main/docs/doc.md).